OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 Octopus Deploy now integrates with [Buildkite](https://buildkite.com/).
 Our new Buildkite plugins allow your build agents to create and deploy releases, push build information, and run runbooks as part of a pipeline.

-The integration provided through our new Buildkite plugins represents our initial design and release.
+The integration through our Buildkite plugins represents our initial design and release.
 We plan to build additional plugins and eliminate the dependency on the Octopus CLI by providing integration through Bash scripts.

 [Learn more about our Buildkite plugins](https://octopus.com/blog/introducing-buildkite-integration).